-Enabling the digital transformation across the many educators, certifying boards, and practice environments affected will be impossible without technology standards to bridge the gaps between these groups.
-Standards are essential to track clinical education and training, measure its efficacy, integrate education and improvement resources with systems at the point of care, deploy online courses in different environments, and link education and performance data to core competencies and curricula.
+Enabling the digital transformation across the many educators, certifying bodies, and practice environments affected will be impossible without technology standards to bridge the gaps between these groups.
+Standards are a key element of the infrastructure that is essential to track clinical education and training, measure its efficacy, integrate education and improvement resources with systems at the point of care, deploy online courses in different environments, and link education and performance data to core competencies and curricula.

 MedBiquitous standards also help schools track their curriculum, resources, and learner data against competency frameworks.
 Standards make it possible for the learner to use this data after the program is complete – allowing the learner to get a complete picture of their progression in competence across their career.
 Programs can know what tasks a learner has been entrusted to do without direct supervision, facilitating career transitions and allowing learners to start training at the appropriate level.

 Who are MedBiquitous participants?

 The MedBiquitous Community is comprised of individuals across the globe and health professions educators and credentialing agencies passionate about the need for open education data standards.
 Participants from industry, academia, and government organizations alike are welcome.
 MedBiquitous, being international and cutting across the health professions, credentialing and the learning continuum, recognizes that these are critical characteristics to the community and standards developed.